m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

 5. Why the initial job needs to be started manually

 ## 1. Getting started: test your setup (Docker)
 This blog builds on the concept of the `Jenkins Configuration as Code` plugin and it requires some basic proficiency with Docker.
 Although this blog can be read independent from my previous Jenkins blog, you might want to [have a look](https://techspire.nl/jenkins-inception-configuring-jenkins-to-configure-jenkins/) there if this concept new for you.
-I use `zsh` on a mac, so you might have to adjust some of the terminal code snippets if you're on a different platform.
+I use `zsh` on a mac, so you might have to adjust some of the terminal code snippets if you are on a different platform.

 To get started, clone the following [repository](https://github.com/m-goos/jenkins-configuration-as-code-blog) and go to the `blog2-code` directory to follow along:
 ```zsh